Every Boilermaker Engineer Codes (EBEC)

 Yes.
 You may work remotely, in-person, or switch between modes as needed.
 Lecture videos are made available before class so that in-person sessions can be used to work through programming exercises.
 If the in-person session schedule does not work for you, several virtual office hours are also available throughout the week.

 Not yet, but an intermediate level of this course is in the early stages of development.
 Any news related to the development of higher level courses will be posted on this webpage.
-In the mean time, below are some online resources you might be interested in:
+In the meantime, here are some additional resources you might be interested in:

-If you are taking this course for credit, follow these instructions provided by the registrar to drop this or any other course.
-If you are not taking this course for credit, just send me an email from your Purdue email address saying that you need to drop and why.
-If you do decide to drop, please allow up to a week to be completely disenrolled from the course.
+If you are taking this course for credit, please follow these instructions provided by the registrar to drop this or any other course.
+If you are enrolled in the non-credit version, you may withdraw by completing this survey.
+Once you submit your request, please allow up to two weeks to be fully disenrolled.

 Prof. Cole (he/him/his)